aminb00/aminb00/README.md

 ## About Me
 - 🎓 Pursuing a B.Sc. in Computer Engineering.
 - 🌐 Fluent in Italian, and proficient in English (B1 level).
-- 💡 Interested in climate change, geopolitics, and their global impacts.
+- 💡 Interested in climate change, global affairs, and their impacts.

 ## 🚀 Technical Skills
 - **Programming Languages:**